-In this article, we will discuss why brands should be using monochrome logos.
-As a matter of fact, your logo’s monochrome versions are quite useful besides just completing the prevailing logo package, and they also have various uses at present.
+In this article, we will talk about why brands should be using monochrome logos at present.
+As a matter of fact, your logo’s monochrome versions are quite useful besides just completing the prevailing logo package and they have also various uses at present.
+Once, monochrome logos were extremely popular with printed products.
+They were being used for saving the money for ink by printing black-and-white products rather than color.

 What is a monochrome logo?

 A monochrome logo happens to be the black and white version of the logo.
 It is comprised of only one color without tints or percentages.
 However, one must not mistake monochrome for greyscale.
-If the colors are desaturated in a full-color image, the outcome is grayscale (black and white plus all the gray tones in between).
+If the colors are desaturated in a full color image, the outcome is grayscale (black and white plus all the gray tones in between).
 A genuine monochrome logo will not consist of any shades or tones other than 100% black.

 Procedure